Department of Public Safety

 (In case of emergency dial 911)

 The College employs many people to keep the campus safe and secure.
-The departments of Public Safety, Physical Plant, Dean of Students, and Residence Life are responsible for security and safety policies governing the campus, including residence halls, apartments, and campus buildings as well as teaching about security and crime prevention.
+The departments of Public Safety, Physical Plant, Director of Student Life, and Residence Life are responsible for security and safety policies governing the campus, including residence halls, apartments, and campus buildings as well as teaching about security and crime prevention.

 EOSC offers safety and security education and awareness programs throughout the year.
 Information on college crime, safety policies and procedures, and drug and alcohol issues is distributed to the College community through flyers, bulletins, crime alerts, posters, brochures, the student news media, and employee newsletters.
 Programs include sexual assault awareness, alcohol abuse, personal safety, vehicle safety, fire safety, and preventing crime on campus.